 The Innovation capability supports the submission, centralization, and evaluation of ideas from across the organization to drive solutions to crowd-generated challenges and opportunities.
 Each capability within the Planview Capability Framework has a distinct set of features and functionality, business processes, best practices, and analytics and reports that deliver value to customers in the form of specific business outcomes.

-Definition and Business Outcomes
+Definition and Business Value

 - Supports an organizational culture of innovation by allowing for the submission of ideas from across an organization’s entire ecosystem and centralizing them for evaluation and development.